roland jp 80x0 config 06

 ADVANCED MIDI SETTINGS

 You can control which messages gets processed and which do not.
-Open Advanced MIDI Settings window by clicking ADVANCED MIDI SETTINGS [1] button (bottom left corner) in the plug-in user interface.
+Open Advanced MIDI Settings window by clicking ADVANCED MIDI SETTINGS button in the Editor user interface.

-JP-80×0 Editor User Manual – Advanced MIDI Settings Switch
+JP-80×0 Editor User Manual – Open Advanced MIDI Settings from bottom left corner

 You can block messages being processed from DAW or from the Synthesizer itself.
 Settings seen in the image below are default values.